simplygreatwork/textbase/readme.md

 - Allow cards and atoms to have editable content managed by the history support.
 At the moment, the content of cards and atoms are not editable.
 - Potentially stop using the browser's MutationObserver and create a customer mutation event system in preparation for collaboration features.

-## Known Issues

-- Leading nodes in a block are being lost after redo of formatted content which had been split.